pramindanata/architecture-katas/kata/santa-workshop/adr/06-handle-present-request-from-phone-voice-call.md

 ## Context

-With present requests sent into Santa via phone voice-call, the system need a mechanism to retrieve the voice-call information and analyze it into a format that can be understand by the rest of system.
-The system must also capable of retrieving and handling hundred thousand of voice-call per second at peak period.
+With present requests sent into Santa via phone voice-call, the system need a mechanism to retrieve the voice-call information and analyze it into a format that can be understood by the rest of system.
+The system must also capable of retrieving and handling many hundred thousand of voice-call per second at peak period.

 ## Decision